borgbackup/borg/docs/faq.rst

 Borg needs to write the time elapsed into the archive metadata before finalizing the archive, compacting the segments, and committing the repo & cache.
-This means when Borg is run with e.g. the ``time`` command, the duration shown in the archive stats may be slightly shorter than the full time the command runs for.
+This means when Borg is run with e.g. the ``time`` command, the duration shown in the archive stats may be shorter than the full time the command runs for.

 Security
 ########